If you’re looking for a breathtaking view on Oahu, look no further than the Tantalus Lookout.

 The Tantalus Lookout is one of the best places to enjoy Honolulu‘s incredible views.
 You will be rewarded with fantastic views of Oahu’s southern shore, including Pearl Harbor, Manoa Valley, and Diamond Head.

 Also, if you are looking for that perfect Instagram shot, look no further!
-The Tantalus Lookout is one of the most popular places to take photos on the island, and for good reason.
+The Tantalus Lookout is one of the most popular places to take photos on the island, and for a good reason.

 So what else makes Tantalus Lookout great?
 Compared to other places on the island, it’s very easy to get to – you don’t have to hike for hours or take a long drive.

-You simply drive for about 20 minutes (if you are in the Waikiki area), park your car and walk a few steps to the lookout point.
+You simply drive for about 20 minutes (if you are in the Waikiki area), park your car, and walk a few steps to the lookout point.
 What better way to enjoy gorgeous views without the hassle?!